- Ph.D., Sociology, University of Nebraska-Lincoln. Project: “Latino Sentencing Dispositions, 1987-1991: Gringo Justice in the Rural Heartland”

 - A.A., Sociology / Spanish Minor, Western Nebraska Community College

-Dr. Ed A. Muñoz is an Associate Professor of Ethnic Studies and Sociology and the Chair of the Ethnic Studies Division.
+Dr. Ed A. Muñoz is an Associate Professor of Ethnic Studies and Sociology.
 In general, his research expertise deals with the Latinx experience in the Midwestern and Inter-Rocky Mountain regions of the United States.
 With regards to his criminal justice research agenda, he examines how racialization processes impact criminal justice outcomes for racial/ethnic minority populations.
 He is currently examining the effectiveness of Salt Lake Peer Court on youth recidivism.
 A longer term project is a socio-historical analysis on the construction of Latinidad in the Inter-Rocky Mountain and Great Plains regions dating from the 16th century and into the 21st century.